CocktailJS/cocktailjs.github.io/_posts/blog/2013-04-06-why-annotations.md

 > An annotation is a note that is made while reading any form of text.

 **Annotations** are used as a special form of syntactic metadata in the source code.
 The term **metadata** refers to "data about data".
-While it is an ambiguous definition, the concept in cocktailJS is used to describe actions performed over a class or object .
+While it is an ambiguous definition, the concept in CocktailJS is used to describe actions performed over a class or object .
 We need "metadata" to perform those actions but at the same time they describe -or annotate- the code.